michalbencur/SwiftyJSCore/README.md

 # SwiftyJSCore

-*SwiftyJSCore* wraps *JavaScriptCore* Framework and provides a convenient way to call JavaScript functions from Swift, supporting asynchronous functions (Promise) and decoding values to `Codable` types.
+*SwiftyJSCore* wraps *JavaScriptCore* Framework and provides a convenient way to call JavaScript functions from Swift, supporting asynchronous functions/promises and decoding values to `Codable` types.

-h3.
-Example:
+### Example

 JavaScript:
 ```javascript